Barcelona is Europe’s largest cruise ship port and the city receives more than two and a half million cruise ship passengers every year.

 From the Cruise Ship Terminals by Bus

-There is a regular bus service which runs between the Moll Adossat cruise ship terminals and the Columbus Monument at the end of the Ramblas.
+The Cruise Bus is a shuttle-bus which runs between the Moll Adossat cruise ship terminals and the Columbus Monument at the end of the Ramblas.

 The fare is €3 one way or €4 return and is paid in cash on the bus (coins or small value notes only).

-The Cruise Buses don’t have a set timetable instead they are coordinated with the arrival and departure of the cruise liners.
+The buses don’t have a set timetable instead they are coordinated with the arrival and departure of the cruise liners.

 In the mornings when passengers disembark from the ships buses depart every few minutes.
 Later in the day the buses run less frequently so you should check the schedule with the driver and plan your return trip accordingly.